I have started my first WordPress blog on Dreamhost. After one year I have migrated my blog to Bluehost hosting on 20

-In this article, I will share with you the reasons why I have migrated my WordPress blog from DreamHost to Bluehost before that I want to share my one-year blogging experience with you.
+In this article, I will share with you the reasons why I have migrated my WordPress blog from DreamHost to Bluehost before that I want to share my one-year blogging experience with Dreamhost.

-Immediately I bought the Genesis framework to get started the journey.
-It took me 4-5 days to set up all the framework.
-I have written 105 posts in last year.
+Immediately I bought the Genesis framework for my blog.
+It took me 4-5 days to set up all the frameworks and settings.

-- Seriously speaking, I didn’t have any idea about WordPress, but in last year I have learned almost everything about self-hosted WordPress.
+- I didn’t have any idea about WordPress, but last year I have learned almost everything about WordPress.

 - Use of WordPress plugins.